Duane Washington Jr.: Westchester Knicks (2023–2024)

-Partizan Mozzart Bet (2024–present)
+Partizan (2024–2026)

 On August 20, 2024, Washington signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
 He appeared in two ABA League games, averaging 6.5 points in 8.5 minutes of playing time.

 On October 2, 2024, Washington was signed by the New York Knicks and then traded to the Charlotte Hornets in a three team trade also involving the Minnesota Timberwolves.
 The Timberwolves acquired Keita Bates-Diop, Donte DiVincenzo, Julius Randle, and one lottery protected first-round pick; the Hornets also received Charlie Brown Jr., DaQuan Jeffries, three second-round picks and draft compensation while the Knicks acquired Karl-Anthony Towns and the draft rights to James Nnaji.
-However, he was waived on October 9 and five days later, he rejoined Partizan Mozzart Bet.
+However, he was waived on October 9 and five days later, he rejoined Partizan.

 In his debut season with Partizan, he averaged 7.6 points and 1.7 rebounds over 19 EuroLeague games, while shooting 38.2% from the field.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.
-For his performances during the Serbian League Playoff, Washington was named the top scorer and the Playoff MVP.
+For his performances during the Serbian League playoffs, Washington was named the top scorer and the Playoff MVP.

+On December 22, 2025, in a 99–92 road win over Krka, Washington broke the ABA League record for most points scored in a single game with 48 points on 16-of-24 shooting, including 10 made three-pointers.

+On June 12, 2026, following Partizan's Game 4 loss to Dubai Basketball in the ABA League Finals, Washington announced that he was leaving the club.
+One hour later, Partizan officially confirmed his departure through its social media channels.

+Bayern Munich (2026–present)

+On July 3, 2026, Washington signed a two–year deal with Bayern Munich of the German Basketball Bundesliga (BBL).